 Most people quit their goals soon after they set them.
 Here’s how to stick to yours.

 1. Don’t make a list.
 If you need to write a list of goals it means you are trying to do too much at a time.
-That’s were most people go wrong and end up quitting a few weeks into their journey.
+That’s where most people go wrong and end up quitting a few weeks into their journey.
 They try to do too much too soon.
-It overwhelms them.
+It’s overwhelming.

 It’s ok to want to achieve as much as you want, I’m not telling you to lower your goals, I’m just telling you to not work on all of them at the same time.

-We approach goal-setting like a wishlist when we should think of it more like a budget -We have limited time, energy, and willpower to develop and assimilate new behaviours.
+We approach goal-setting like a wishlist when we should think of it more like a budget -We have limited time, energy, and willpower to develop and assimilate new behaviors.

-Here are some reasons why trying to do too much is counter productive.
+Here are some reasons why trying to do too much at once is counterproductive.

 Not enough willpower.
-We don’t have enough willpower to change many behaviours at the same time.
-Willpower is exhaustible, it drains as we use it, so if we spend too much of it forcing ourselves to work on one goal we leave little less to work on another later in the day.
+We don’t have enough willpower to change many behaviors at the same time.
+Willpower is exhaustible, it drains as we use it, so if we spend too much of it forcing ourselves to work on one goal we leave little left to work on another later in the day.

 Unfocused energy.
 Working on too many goals dissipates our energy.
-We need to avoid constant goal and task switching, it breaks our concentration.
-Instead, we should focus on few changes at a time and give them as much attention as possible.
+We break our concentration when we task or goal switch often.
+Instead, we should focus on a few changes at a time and give them as much attention as possible.
 They will slowly incorporate into our routine and eventually turn into habits. -freeing up energy to work on another one-

 Slow progress.
 Having too many goals at the same time makes our progress slower on each of them.
 This doesn’t seem like a problem -rationally we know we are making progress even if it’s slow- but our emotional brain is easily demoralized, it needs to see benefits and results.
 If it takes too long to see some progress we lose motivation and risk giving up on our goals.